Published on 30 September 2022

 There is a broad range of groups for older people operating across the city, which are greatly valued.
 Older people’s forums provide connectivity between these groups, share information and offer a range of opportunities for older volunteers.
 This infrastructure is supported by Age Partnership Belfast (Engage with Age, North Belfast Senior Citizens' Forum and Volunteer Now).
 It is a vital asset for the city and its older population, providing social contact, learning opportunities, information and support.

 Older people value the services and amenities in their local areas.
-They mostly feel safe in their neighbourhoods and they are often able to access all the goods and services they require.
+They mostly feel safe in their neighbourhoods and they are often able to access all the goods and services they need.

 Structural and social developments in Belfast over recent years have generated feelings of pride in the city for older people, with some older people keen to get back into Belfast City Centre to meet up with others and enjoy new experiences.